EndlessATC/Airports/final/NA/KIAH/README.md

 ### STARs
 - DOOBI TWO 26L
-- DRILLER FIVE 26R, 26L, and 27 user assignable; downwind entry at DOMNO
+- DRILLER FIVE 26R, 26L, and 27 user assignable; downwind transition at DOMNO
 - LINKK ONE 26L and 27 user assignable
 - MSCOT FOUR 26R, 26L, and 27 user assignable
 - SOULL ONE 26L and 27 user assignable
-- TEJAS FOUR 26R, 26L, and 27 user assignable; downwind entry at HOWLN
+- TEJAS FOUR 26R, 26L, and 27 user assignable; downwind transition at HOWLN

 ### ILS Approaches
-User can assign ILS approaches by selecting any ILS route entry beacons.
-Automatic ILS approaches are provided for the 26R, 26L, and 27.
+User can assign ILS approaches by selecting any ILS route transition beacon.
+Automatic ILS approaches are provided for 26R, 26L, and 27.

 ### Missed Approach Beacons / Hold Beacons
-- 26R PEPBI
+- 26R is PEPBI
-- 26L LUCEP
+- 26L is LUCEP
-- 27 TICOY
+- 27 is TICOY

 ## KHOU - Hobby Airport - Class B
 ### SIDs from 13R and 22